danvega/spring-books/README.md

 The Spring Boot application uses Spring for GraphQL and creates a single endpoint at `/graphql` for all GraphQL queries.
 If you want to test out the application you can use the GraphiQL UI located at http://localhost:8080/graphiql

+If you want to learn more you can check out my Intro to Spring for GraphQL article + video over on my blog:

+TODO: Add Blog Post Here

 ## Development

 - Run the Spring Boot application which will run on port 8080
-- Run the Vue application (/src/frontend) which will run on port 3000
+- Run the Vue application (/src/frontend) with the command `npm run dev` and it will start up on port 3000

 ## Packaging